umeboshi2/umeboshi2.github.io/assets/documents/blog/cv19/older-topics.md

 ### [Linda Thompson](https://en.wikipedia.org/wiki/Linda_Thompson_(attorney))

+Linda Thompson "was an American lawyer and militia movement supporter.
+In 1993, she quit her job as a lawyer in Indianapolis, Indiana to start the American Justice Federation,[3] a non-profit group that promoted pro-gun causes through a shortwave radio program, a computer bulletin board system, and sales of its newsletter and videos.[4][5]
+She died of a prescription drug overdose in 2009.

+#### America Under Siege

 Linda Thompson "made a third film in 1994, America Under Siege accusing the government of using "black helicopters" against patriots, and the Federal Emergency Management Agency of establishing concentration camps, facilities she